Imranqsl212/cripto_fast-api/README.md

 This project utilizes the CoinMarketCap Pro API to fetch cryptocurrency data.
 Special thanks to the CoinMarketCap team for providing this service.

----

-Feel free to expand upon or customize this README to better fit your project's needs!